Luc-Bertin/PythonBlog/_posts/2020-09-10-discover-pandas.md

-missing grades for students although in the table at practice session1, maybe due to possible not good scrapping ?
+missing grades for students.

-### Final question should be...
+Final question should be...<br>

-## What should we put in `fillna` for them 😉 ?
+What should we put in `fillna` for them 😉 ?